Yuliang-Liu/Box_Discretization_Network/README.md

 # Getting Started

 A basic example for training and testing.
-This mini example offers a pure baseline that takes less than 4 hours to finalize training with only official training data.
+This mini example offers a pure baseline that takes **less than 4 hours** (with 4 1080 ti) to finalize training with only official training data.

 ## Install anaconda